Cleo Massey

 Cleo Massey (born 19 November 1993) is an Australian actress.
 She is best known for her portrayal of Kim Sertori in the television series H2O: Just Add Water.
 Massey has been performing on TV and film since the age of 11.
 In 2010, she was cast in the feature-length film The Little Things directed by Neil McGregor.
-In 2015, Cleo began a blog called Pass Around the Smile, based around living a positive life.
+In 2015, Massey began a blog called Pass Around the Smile, based around living a positive life.
 Pass Around the Smile has since expanded into events, courses, online meditations and Positive Guidance cards.

 Early life

 Massey was born in Launceston, Tasmania.
 Her mother, Anna Waters-Massey, is an actress and acting teacher.
 Massey attended her classes while growing up.
 She has a younger brother, Joey.

 Personal life

-Massey got married on November 12, 2021, to Luke Dempsey-Ceh, her partner of ten years.
+Massey got married in December, 2021, to Luke Dempsey-Ceh, her partner of ten years.
 She announced her pregnancy in September 2023 via Instagram.
-In March 26, 2024, she gave birth to her daughter, Indigo Valerie Dempsey.
+In March, 2024, she gave birth to her daughter, Indigo Valerie Dempsey.